White House releases report on Native American voting rights | Politics

 Despite the challenges, Native American voting rights groups increasingly have mobilised over the years to boost turnout that is about 13 per cent lower than the national average, according to the White House.

-The states will the largest percentage of Native Americans and Alaska Natives are: Alaska, Oklahoma, New Mexico, South Dakota and Montana.
+The states with the largest percentage of Native Americans and Alaska Natives are Alaska, Oklahoma, New Mexico, South Dakota and Montana.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)